Before You Try Intermittent Fasting as a Mom, Understand This

 Both states are necessary for survival, but we don’t want to overtax the body by being in a sympathetic state for too long.
 This can lead to various issues, including suppression of the immune system, excessive oxidative stress, increased blood pressure, atherosclerosis, inflammation, diabetes, heart disease, kidney disease, dementia, and more.

 A study conducted on women who underwent a 2-day fast showed that their nervous system shifted more into a sympathetic state.
-If this were to happen repeatedly due to intermittent fasting, and the women had other stressors in their life besides fasting, then they would end up in a sympathetic state for prolonged periods of time, which is not desirable.
+If this keeps happening with intermittent fasting — and you layer on all the other stressors of daily life — your body can get stuck in a prolonged sympathetic state, which is the opposite of what you want.

 7) Increased risk for eating disorder